jackd/jackd.github.io/_posts/2021-01-21-generalized-eig-jvp.md

     \label{eqn:troublesome}
 \end{equation}

 While everything on the right is straight-forward to compute, the Hadamard product on the left presents difficulties.
-[Giles](giles) proposes choosing scales of the eigenvectors such that the diagonal of $\Winv \dW$ are zero, though does not discuss how to compute such a scale.
-Note that contrary to the claims of [Boeddeker _et al._](boedekker), using normalized eigenvectors (or more generally, eigenvectors of fixed magnitude) does _not_ guarantee this property.
+[Giles][giles] proposes choosing scales of the eigenvectors such that the diagonal of $\Winv \dW$ are zero, though does not discuss how to compute such a scale.
+Note that contrary to the claims of [Boeddeker _et al._][boedekker], using normalized eigenvectors (or more generally, eigenvectors of fixed magnitude) does _not_ guarantee this property.

 We make no effort to resolve this for the general case.
 We argue that use-cases of eigenvectors should be invariant to this scaling, and derivatives would likely be computed more easily with respect to these quantities instead.
 For the interested reader, a good discussion of the problem is given [here](https://re-ra.xyz/Gauge-Problem-in-Automatic-Differentiation/).